-If a candidate has an associated entity, the entity must use the candidate's dedicated campaign bank account to pay for all campaign expenses and to receive all gifts and loans.
+If a group of candidates has an associated entity, the entity must use the group's dedicated campaign bank account to pay for all campaign expenses and to receive all gifts and loans.
 See Fact sheet 37 - Funding and disclosure overview for associated entities for further information about associated entity obligations.